IRaceComputers/JSEngine/README.md

 # JSEngine
-js.ngn is a subset of the Javascript engine in the following ways: it's a text editor built using the Canvas element, event listeners, and the requestAnimationFrame timing function to name a few.
+js.ngn is a subset of the Javascript engine that provides a suite of applications such as a text editor, drawing program, media player and more...